 A Special Son

-What we also get is an interesting look at family conflict which quickly sets itself up via the character of Lucille so marvellously played by Patty Duke.
-On one hand Duke makes her a traditional family woman who believes family should stay together but at the same time the domineering nature she gives her makes her come across as harsh and controlling.
-Tracy Nelson plays off of this brilliantly as the quieter and stressed daughter who wants her mother's approval but never seems able to meet her standards or do as her mother wants.
-This makes for an interesting conflict which ends up heading to the courtroom as Lucille sets about stopping Tammy from giving up her child for adoption.
-It does get a bit soap opera-ish as thinks escalate but it is a well written and mostly a well rounded drama.
+What we also get in "No Child of Mine" is an interesting look at family conflict which quickly sets itself up via the character of Lucille, so marvellously played by Patty Duke.
+On one hand Duke makes her a traditional family woman who believes family should stay together but at the same time the domineering nature she gives Lucille makes her come across as harsh and controlling.
+Tracy Nelson plays off of this brilliantly as the quieter and stressed Tammy who wants her mother's approval but never seems able to meet her standards or do as her mother wants.
+This makes for an interesting conflict which ends up heading to the courtroom as Lucille sets about stopping Tammy from giving her child up for adoption.
+It does get a bit soap opera-ish as things escalate but it is a well written and mostly a well rounded drama.

-It is worth mentioning that whilst Patty Duke and Tracy Nelson are the stars of the movie the supporting performances are first rate.
-This is especially the case as the family end up divided over Tammy's decision and their mother's reaction especially G.W.
-Bailey who delivers a quietly supportive performance as Lucille's husband.
+It is worth mentioning that whilst Patty Duke and Tracy Nelson are the stars of "No Child of Mine the supporting performances are first rate.
+This is especially the case as the family end up divided over Tammy's decision and their mother's reaction with G.W.
+Bailey delivering a quietly supportive performance as Lucille's husband.

 What this all boils down to is that "No Child of Mine" is another one of those TV movies which whilst not perfect thrive on a well written story and two above average performances with Patty Duke and Tracy Nelson making it an engrossing movie.